What is Botox?

-BOTOX is the brand name of a toxin produced by the bacterium Clostridium botulinum.
-In large amounts, this toxin can cause a form of Muscle Paralysis known as botulism, which is usually associated with food poisoning.
+Botox is the brand name of a toxin produced by the bacterium Clostridium botulinum.
+In large amounts, this toxin can cause a form of muscle paralysis known as botulism, which is usually associated with food poisoning.
 Even though one of the most serious complications of botulism is paralysis, scientists have discovered a way to use it to human advantage.
-Small, diluted (weakened) amounts can be directly injected into specific muscles, causing controlled relaxation of the muscles.
+Small diluted (weakened) amounts can be directly injected into specific muscles causing controlled relaxation of the muscles.
 The FDA approved such usage in the late 1980s.

-How does BOTOX work?
+How does Botox work?

 Botox blocks the signal from the nerve to the muscles.
-The injected muscle can no longer contract (tighten) as forcefully, which causes the wrinkles to relax and soften.
+The injected muscle can no longer contract (tighten) as forcefully which causes the wrinkles to relax and soften.

-can be used on the forehead lines, frown lines, crow’s feet, bunny lines (lines in the nose), chin (for dimpling), skin bands on the neck, and around the mouth (for smoker’s lines and down-turned corners of the mouth).
-Wrinkles caused by sun damage and gravity often will not respond to Botox .It is important to re-emphasize that BOTOX is NOT a facial filler (that is, it does not fill existing wrinkles) – it merely relaxes the muscles that are creating those wrinkles.
+It can be used on the forehead lines, frown lines, crow’s feet, bunny lines (lines on the nose), chin (for dimpling), neck lines, and around the mouth (for smoker’s lines and down-turned corners of the mouth).
+Wrinkles caused by sun damage and gravity will often not respond to Botox .It is important to re-emphasize that Botox is not a facial filler and does not fill existing wrinkles.
+It merely relaxes the muscles that create wrinkles.

-How is a Botox procedure done?
+How is Botox performed?

-What Are the Side Effects of Botox?
+What are the side effects of Botox?